What is an F20 or FH Error Code on a Front Load Washer

 Are the water inlet valve screens on the washer clogged?

-Turn off the water and remove inlet hoses from the inlet valves in the back of the washer.
+Turn off the water and remove the inlet hoses from the inlet valves in the back of the washer.
 Inside the inlet valves are screens.
 Remove any accumulated film or particles from the screens.
-Reinstall hoses, turn on water, and check for leaks.
+Reinstall hoses, turn on the water, and check for leaks.
 See the Installation Instructions for details.

 Is the water pressure less than 10 psi?